SoundChaser83/devilutionx-apocrypha/README.md

 Monk's inherent skill is now Infravision instead of Search

+Barbarian and his Rage skill have been completely reworked.
+He is now slightly less powerful than Warrior by default, but Rage now grants a 20 second period of 100% life leech, increased damage, AC and chance to hit at the cost of experiencing life degen.

 All farmable permanent stat-increasing mechanics removed from the game (e.g. elixirs, oils, stat-increasing shrines), and Spectral Elixir is now one-time use.
 Feel free to grab the mushroom as much as you want though.

 Powerful item affixes have had their levels raised substantially.
 You can still find them, but don't expect to farm Griswold anymore!